Jetconnect: Domestic

 Jetconnect operated domestic flights in New Zealand until 9 June 2009.
 The final domestic service was QF2728 from Wellington to Auckland.
 Domestic services included routes between Auckland, Wellington, Rotorua, Christchurch and Queenstown.
 Services between Auckland, Christchurch, Queenstown and Wellington have been replaced with Jetstar services.
 Services to Rotorua were discontinued.

 Fleet

-As of November 2018 all former Jetconnect aircraft had been transferred to Qantas.
+In November 2018, all seven Jetconnect Boeing 737-800 aircraft were transferred to Qantas.

-Former fleet

 Jetconnect previously operated the following Boeing 737 series aircraft: